billwear/maas-rad/originals/about-maas-deb-2-8-cli-2270.md

 <h3 id="heading--colocation-of-key-components">Colocation of key components</h3>

 MAAS relies on two key components: the *region controller* and the *rack controller*.
 The region controller handles operator requests; the rack controller provides high-bandwidth services to multiple racks.
 In essence, rack controllers manage racks, while the region controller manages the data centre.
 We generally recommended installing both controllers on the same system.
-The default MAAS install delivers this colocated configuration automatically.
+The default MAAS install delivers this co-located configuration automatically.
 This all-in-one solution also provides DHCP.

 <!-- deb-2-7-cli
 See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-deb-2-7-cli/2688), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-deb-2-7-cli/2904) will cause problems.